Mihlali-tech/airbnb-clone-project/README.md

 Provide a 2-3 sentence description of each feature, explaining how it contributes to the project.

 Commit and push the changes to your GitHub repository.

+## API Security

+Securing the backend APIs is critical to protect user data, maintain trust, and ensure the integrity of the Airbnb Clone platform.
+The following key security measures will be implemented:

+### Authentication
+Users must securely verify their identity before accessing protected resources.
+This prevents unauthorized access and ensures that only legitimate users can interact with the system.

+### Authorization
+After authentication, authorization controls what actions a user can perform based on their role (e.g., guest, host, admin).
+This protects sensitive operations like managing listings and processing payments.

+### Rate Limiting
+To prevent abuse and denial-of-service attacks, the API will enforce rate limiting.
+This limits the number of requests a client can make within a given timeframe, maintaining service availability and stability.

+### Data Encryption
+Sensitive data such as passwords and payment information will be encrypted both in transit (using HTTPS) and at rest to prevent data breaches.

+### Input Validation and Sanitization
+All inputs will be validated and sanitized to prevent common security vulnerabilities like SQL injection and cross-site scripting (XSS).

+---

+**Why Security Matters:**

+- Protecting **user data** (personal information, passwords) is essential for user privacy and regulatory compliance.
+- Securing **payments** prevents fraud and financial loss.
+- Preventing **unauthorized access** ensures only rightful users can modify their data and listings.
+- Maintaining **service availability** through rate limiting avoids downtime from malicious attacks.